 - 28xx - PhoneID add-ons

-- 5xx - These may apply across products.
+- 5xx - Apply to multiple products.

 Error codes are applied across products.
 Review the Error Codes section of the All Status and Error Codes page for further details.

 When coding, it is best to code against TeleSign’s error or status codes for a product, not an HTTP response.
 TeleSign may return error or status codes for the following HTTP responses: